kessler/node-hcat/README.md

---port              set a port for this hcat execution, defaults to 0 (random port) --hostname     set the hostname for this hcat execution, defaults to localhost --contentType  set the content type header for this hcat execution, defaults to text/html
+--port              set a port for this hcat execution, defaults to 0 (random port) --hostname     set the hostname for this hcat execution, defaults to localhost --contentType  set the content type header for this hcat execution, defaults to text/html --contentSecurityPolicy set the content security policy header for this hcat execution, will not be added if not specified
 ```

 ## API